judasgutenberg/SolArk_Live_Data/README.md

 For now this sketch just produces a *-delimited list of values on the web page it serves:

-1st is gridPower, 2nd is batteryPercentage, 3rd batteryPower (2's complement for negative), 4th is loadPower, 5th and 6th are the power produced by the two solar strings, and all this is followed by some integers whose purpose I do not yet know.
+1st is gridPower, 2nd is batteryPercentage, 3rd batteryPower (2's complement gives us negative for charging as opposed to draining), 4th is loadPower, 5th and 6th are the power produced by the two solar strings, and all this is followed by some integers whose purpose I do not yet know.

 You will probably want to do something else with the data.
 What I do is send this data to a MySQL server to log it with a timestamp so I can see pretty (and extremely-detailed) graphs, which put those produced on the data page served by MySolArk to shame.
 I do that in using the SolArk Copilot